FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-03-10-create-build-pipeline-for-angular-and-aspnetcore-app-with-visual-studio-team-services.md

 ![GithubRepository](https://cdn.offering.solutions/img/articles/2018-03-10/2018-03-1006_09_40.jpg)

 As we want to run a deployment everytime a successful build has run we can activate the continuous deployment trigger.
-Just click on the flash and set the switch to "enabled".
+Click on the flash and set the switch to "enabled".

 ![GithubRepository](https://cdn.offering.solutions/img/articles/2018-03-10/2018-03-1006_09_53.jpg)